Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - Smug Snake: Zahra is exceptionally arrogant, and tries to establish dominance when first meeting the first group.
 However, she warms up to them soon enough, and when being credited with the kill on Rimefang, she insists it was a "group effort."

-- Telepathy: Using the the Awakened Mind patron feature.
+- Telepathy: Using the the Awakened Mind patron feature, she can speak telepathically to anyone in 30 feet.

 - The Stoic: She seems to share Percy's traits of being more serious and less of a caricature than other members.